Consumer Experience Reports in home and community care

 - Timeliness of service provision.

-We will also be pilot testing methodologies for seeking responses from consumers - including telephone interviews, paper and online surveys.
+From April 2019, we will also be pilot testing methodologies for seeking responses from consumers – including telephone interviews, paper and online surveys.
 The process will pay particular attention to ethics and privacy principles.

 While consumer participation in the pilot will be voluntary, we aim to include a broad sample of respondents to ensure the representation of consumers from culturally diverse backgrounds and those living in metropolitan, rural and remote locations.